 Centralized vs Decentralized Manufacturing

 Manufacturing is the backbone of many industries, driving innovation and economic growth.
-As businesses expand, a critical decision they face is whether to adopt a centralized or decentralized manufacturing strategy.
-Understanding the distinctions between these two approaches is vital for optimizing operations, meeting market demands, and achieving long-term success.
+As businesses expand, a critical decision they face is whether to adopt a centralized or decentralized manufacturing strategy—a choice that often involves considering the benefits and limitations of a centralized facility serving as the main hub for production and decision-making.

 What is Centralized Manufacturing?